 A proposal must be acceptable under all evaluation factors to be considered eligible for award.
 All evaluation factors other than cost or price, when combined, are significantly more important than cost or price alone.
 Technical evaluation is appreciably more important than cost or price and, as such, greater consideration shall be given to technical excellence rather than cost or price alone.
-Cost or price is somewhat more important than past performance and, as such, greater consideration shall be given to cost or price and, as such, greater consideration shall be given to cost or price and, as such, greater consideration shall be given to cost or price and, as such, greater consideration shall be given to cost or price rather than past performance alone.
+Cost or price is somewhat more important than past performance and, as such, greater consideration shall be given to cost or price rather than past performance alone.